alaTest Sites

 248 reviews

 alaTest has collected and analyzed 248 reviews of Palm Tungsten W. The average rating for this product is 3.8/5, compared to an average rating of 4.1/5 for other Cell phones for all reviews.
-Reviewers are impressed by the design and screen.
-The portability and performance are also appreciated, but some have doubts about the camera and sound.
+Reviews about the design and screen are on the whole positive.
+The portability and performance also get good opinions, whereas there are some critical reviews about the camera and sound.

 usability, performance, portability, screen, design